logo

 How to Become a Music Teacher

 Like any teacher who works at a public school, a music teacher must have a bachelor’s degree and complete a state-approved teacher preparation program to meet certification requirements.
 A bachelor’s program in music education may include courses in musical theory, music in early childhood, and choral conducting.
-Many colleges and universities require students to audition on their primary instrument/voice in order to be accepted into the school of music.
+Many colleges and universities require students to audition with their primary instrument/voice to be accepted into the school of music.
 A period of student teaching is usually included, giving prospective music teachers real-world experience.
 The typical steps to becoming a music teacher in a K-12 public school are as follows:

 1. Earn a bachelor’s degree in music or music education that includes a teacher preparation program.

-2. Complete a student teaching internship in music at the grade level(s) you wish to teach.
+2. Complete a student teaching internship in music at the grade level you wish to teach.

 3. Take your state’s required tests for prospective teachers and any required content-specific tests.